Welcome to The Center for Integrated Grief

 The serene atmosphere of New Jersey's Water Lantern Festival transformed the night into a canvas of flickering lights and heartfelt memories.
 A griever shared her beautiful experience with us.
 Her heart, though heavy, was filled with a desire to honor the memory of her beloved family member who had passed away.
 With careful hands, she adorned her lantern with beautiful colors and a heartfelt message to her loved one.
 She felt a connection as if they were right there beside her, encouraging her to remember the joy rather than just the sorrow.
 It was a moment of release, a way of honoring her feelings and letting go while still holding on to the love that would forever remain in her heart.
 As the lanterns illuminated the night, they served as a symbol of hope, reminding us all that we are never truly alone, even in our most difficult moments.

-"Know all the theories, master all the techniques, but as you touch a human soul be just another human soul."
+"Know all the theories, master all the techniques, but as you touch a human soul be just another human soul." -Carl Jung

-Clinical Assessment For All Clients
+Clinical Therapy Assessment For All Clients

-What to Expect in Your First Session
+What to Expect in Your First Therapy Session

 Hello and Welcome